YourNiceCv

 Fix: Use Arial, Calibri, or Times New Roman.
 ATS can't parse decorative fonts or text boxes.

-Deep Dive: Top CV Writing Guides
+Deep Dive: Top resume Writing Guides

 ATS Optimization

-Comprehensive guide: ats optimization for UK CVs.
+Comprehensive guide: ats optimization for Worldwide resumes.

 Action Verbs List